DeanManspoon/higher/README.md

 So to all those short builder out there, remember when you measure seven foot, that your tape measure is not a foot off the floor.
-I went to a fortune teller,
-to have the bumps on my head read.
+I went to a fortune teller person, to have the bumps on my head read.
 She said, “Avoid low doors,
 as there are too many bumps there to be read.”
-So all you short builders take note of what I said.
+So all you midget builders take note of what I say.
-Raise the top of the door,
-so I can stop bumping my head.
+Raise the top of the door frame, so I can stop bumping my forhead.